 Joseph Neale’s voice is clear and soulful.
 It’s hard to believe that he had two-thirds of his right lung removed after being diagnosed with lung cancer.

-Now 26, the talented singer-songwriter was just 20 years old when he began complaining of a dry, persistent cough.
+Now in his late twenties, the talented singer-songwriter was just 20 years old when he began complaining of a dry, persistent cough.
 Though an initial chest X-ray suggested pneumonia, a subsequent CT scan indicated he had a tumour.
 Here, five compelling lessons Joseph learned about living through lung cancer.

 1. Nothing in life is guaranteed.